archetype-themes/plugin-theme-component/docs/Creating-a-Collection.md

 - Add the **archie** group with
     - The **"collection"** component type helps archie identify your package as a collection monorepo.
-    - The **"gridSize"** is for postCSS.
-It is a default value that Themes can override.
 - Add or change the **scripts**  groups
     - The **"build"** script starts a Collection build with Archie CLI.
 This is a shortcut to the full `npx archie build` command.